Chapter 11 : Chapter Eleven - Avrille

-At two minutes before one o’clock, I threw the last vomit-damp towel into the laundry chute and ran at breakneck speed down the ninety-seven stairs leading from my rooms to Professor Snape’s office.
-Students stared at me as I tore past them, but I didn’t care because there was no way I was going to be late when Professor Snape was doing me such a favour by letting me assist him.
-I skidded to a halt in front of his office door and made myself take a few forced deep breaths as I dug at a stitch in my side.
+Two minutes before one o’clock, I threw the last vomit-damp towel into the laundry chute and ran at breakneck speed down the ninety-seven stairs leading from my rooms to Professor Snape’s office.
+Students stared at me as I tore past them, but I didn’t care.
+There was no way I was going to be late when Professor Snape was doing me such a favour by letting me assist him.
+I skidded to a halt in front of his office door and made myself take a few slow, deep breaths as I rubbed at a stitch in my side.
 Even after I could breathe normally once more, my pulse continued to race.
 Professor Snape and I had never spent any significant time alone together, and I felt half-ready to puke just like Caligula.
 Oh God, what if I made a mistake and totally ruined the Wolfsbane Potion?
 Professor Snape would never trust me again!

 I shook my head fiercely to drive all self-doubting thoughts away.
-I knew that I was excellent potion-brewer and had nothing to worry about.
+I knew I was an excellent potion-brewer and had nothing to worry about.
 Though I had never actually made one, I had studied the theory of the Wolfsbane Potion extensively.
-Also--this thought making me glow a bit on the inside--Professor Snape would never have asked me to help unless he was confident that I wouldn’t screw the whole thing up.
-Forcing down a few more deep breaths of chilly dungeon air, I gave myself a little shake to dispel the nerves and knocked on the door.
+Also—this thought making me glow a bit on the inside—Professor Snape would never have asked me to help unless he was confident I wouldn’t screw the whole thing up.
+Inhaling a few more deep breaths of chilly dungeon air, I gave myself a little shake to dispel the nerves and knocked on the door.

 “Mistress Asphodel.
 Right on time.”
-His eyes flitted to the clock which had just sounded one chime.
-“If you would follow me, please,” he said, grabbing his work-robes from a chair, and he strode out through the door I held open for him.
+His eyes flitted to the clock, which had just sounded one chime.
+“If you would follow me,” he said, grabbing his work-robes from a chair.
+He strode out through the door I held open for him.
 I closed it behind us, and Professor Snape locked it with a flick of his wand back over his shoulder.
-I followed him down the hallway past the classrooms until he stopped in front of a room I had never entered before.
+I followed him down the hallway past the classrooms until he stopped in front of a room I’d never entered before.
 He waved his wand once more to unlock this door as he pulled out a key from his robes’ pocket with his other hand.

 “After you,” Professor Snape said, opening the door and standing aside to allow me to enter first.

-As I stepped through, a set of torches flared to life illuminating a medium-sized room that smelled musty and unused.
-Old cobwebs hung in corners, blowing like ghostly hair in one of the ever-present frosty draughts.
-There were several ancient-looking oak tables on which Professor Snape had set up all of the tools we would be using.
-Professor Snape walked past me to the nearest table where the herbs I had given him last weekend were laid out on squares of white linen.
+As I stepped through, a set of torches flared to life, illuminating a medium-sized room that smelled musty and unused.
+Old cobwebs hung in corners, blowing like ghostly hair in one of the ever-present nippy draughts.
+There were several ancient-looking oak tables, on which Professor Snape had set up all of the tools we would be using.
+Professor Snape walked past me to the nearest table where the herbs I’d given him last weekend were laid out on squares of white linen.
 I followed him to the table, depositing my bag under it, and stood ready for instruction.

-“Oh, of course,” I said and knelt down next to my bag, biting my lip.
-I had meant to put my hair up before leaving the room, but Caligula’s mess had distracted me.
+“Oh, of course.
+Sorry,” I said and knelt down next to my bag, biting my lip.
+I’d meant to put my hair up before leaving the room, but Caligula’s mess had distracted me.
 After digging around slightly in the shadows, I managed to locate a hair elastic.
 I wound my hair up into a secure knot then stood back up.
 Professor Snape was pulling on a pair of dragon-hide protective gloves, so I followed suit.

-Though there were several torches lit, the room was still rather dim.
-This gave me a good excuse to move closer to Professor Snape than I normally would have to see better.
+Though there were several torches lit, the room was still fairly dim.
+This gave me a good excuse to move closer to Professor Snape than I normally would’ve to see better.
 He held up a leaf, cleanly broken in two, to which I nodded.

-“Now,” Professor Snape said, moving to a second table, “here I have set out saffron water, rose water, and simple distilled water.”
+“Now,” Professor Snape said, moving to a second table as I trailed after him, “here I have set out saffron water, rosewater, and simple distilled water.”
 He placed a hand on the cork of each corresponding glass jug in turn.
 “And, as you can see, there are four cauldrons, one for each herbal infusion we will be setting to brew today.
 But first, we should put on these.”
 Professor Snape conjured two white facial masks for us.
 I took one from him and tied it behind my head, completely covering my mouth and nose.

-“Since the Aconite is obviously the key ingredient to this potion, it requires the most care,” Professor Snape continued, his voice the slightest bit muffled by the mask.
+“Since the Aconite is obviously the key ingredient in this potion, it requires the most care,” Professor Snape continued, his voice the slightest bit muffled by the mask.
 “The leaves first need to be removed with a silver dagger, then quartered, crushed, and finally smouldered in a crucible.
-Would you like to begin?” he asked, holding out to me a silver dagger, hilt first.
+Would you like to begin?” he asked, holding a silver dagger out to me, hilt first.

 “Alright,” I replied hesitantly, taking the dagger carefully from him.
 I wasn’t sure how comfortable I was being given the contingent herb to start off with.

-Professor Snape must have sensed my hesitation for he added, “Don’t worry, I’ll watch you,” in a soft, encouraging tone of voice I had never heard him use before.
+Professor Snape must’ve sensed my hesitation, for he added, “Don’t worry, I’ll watch you,” in a soft, encouraging tone of voice I’d never heard him use before.
 Smiling a little to myself behind my mask, I fetched the Aconite from the other table.

-“How long does this potion usually take you?”
-I asked as I shredded Yellow Avens leaves and dropped them into the rose water cauldron.
+“How long does this potion normally take you?”
+I asked as I shredded Yellow Avens leaves and dropped them into the rosewater cauldron.

-“Usually three and a half weeks,” Professor Snape replied from the corner where he was checking on the Aconite.
+“About three and a half weeks,” Professor Snape replied from the corner where he was checking on the Aconite.
 He removed the crucible from the heat to allow it to cool.
-“We will have to repeat most of these steps on Wednesday and next Saturday with freshly cut herbs to create a concentrate which has to ferment over two weeks.
+“We will have to repeat some of these steps on Wednesday and next Saturday with freshly cut herbs to create a concentrate, which has to ferment over two weeks.
 The final ingredients are then added and kept at a simmer overnight, after which the potion is chilled.
 When it is finally allowed to return to room temperature on the last day, it is ready for consumption.”

-My tasks for the moment being completed, I sat back on a stool and watched Professor Snape as he examined the burned Aconite, one of his fingers pulling down his face mask so he could see better.
-Even though I knew that he was exceedingly skilled in handling the poison, I still felt nervous watching him with his unmasked face so close to it as he checked for even blackening.
-One careless sniff and he would probably be killed.
-I breathed a small sigh of relief as he finally nodded in satisfaction and dumped the charred bits into the fourth cauldron containing the plain water.
+My tasks for the moment being completed, I sat back on a stool and watched Professor Snape as he examined the scorched Aconite.
+Perhaps confident in his own ability to not catastrophically screw up, he’d allowed his mask to fall so it hung around his neck.
+Even though I knew that he was exceedingly skilled in handling the poison, I still felt nervous watching him with his face so close to it as he checked for even blackening.
+One careless sniff and he’d probably be killed.
+I breathed a silent sigh of relief as he finally nodded in satisfaction and dumped the charred bits into the fourth cauldron containing the plain water.
 With a long silver spoon, he stirred the mixture, occasionally adding a few more sprinkles of water until he was satisfied with the consistency.

 More than once I had to force myself to concentrate on what Professor Snape was specifically doing because far too often I found myself watching him instead.
 I loved the way he squinted his storm-grey eyes when he was really concentrating on something.
 I was mesmerized by the way the torchlight made his hair shine like black fire.
 I could have easily spent the entire afternoon just watching the graceful way he moved his fingers as he was sorting through the herbs.